 3.6.20 Applicability of requirements for RedCap UE with satellite access

-The requirements for RedCap UEs with satellite access apply provided that UE indicates whether the UE supports (e)RedCap UE with FR1-NTN and is accessing a cell served by a Satellite Access Node (SAN) and operating in FR1-NTN bands.
+The requirements for RedCap UEs with satellite access defined in clauses with suffix ‘D’, ‘E’ or ‘F’, respectively, apply provided that UE indicates whether the UE supports (e)RedCap UE with FR1-NTN and is accessing a cell served by a Satellite Access Node (SAN) and operating in FR1-NTN bands.
 The requirements apply provided that serving and all neighbour satellites on the same layer are of same satellite type (LEO or GEO).
 The applicability defined for RedCap UEs in clause 3.6.11 is also applicable to RedCap UEs with satellite access except for FR2 related requirements.

-In addition, the requirements for UE supporting 160 ms SSB periodicity assumed during initial access do not apply for RedCap UEs operating in FR1-NTN bands
+In addition, the requirements for UE supporting 160 ms SSB periodicity assumed during initial access do not apply for RedCap UE operating in FR1-NTN bands, unless the RedCap UE supports twoSMTC-Periodicities-r19.

 --- End of change 1 ---